NikivanDyck/Credit_Risk_Supervised_Learning/.ipynb_checkpoints/README-checkpoint.md

 ## Results
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1/ LogisticRegression
+*Machine Learning Model 1/ LogisticRegression
   * Model 1 uses data as presented with an underrepresented number of negative results.
   * Accuracy of predicting positive(yes) healthy loan status is 99%, and predicted negative(no) high risk is 91%,
   * Precision of Yes is 100%, the Precision of No 85%
   * Recall of Yes 99%, No 91%

-* Machine Learning Model 2 / LogisticRegression with OverSampledData
+*Machine Learning Model 2 / LogisticRegression with OverSampledData
- * Model 2 uses an equal number of positive and negative results by adding an equal number of negative results into the data set to sample
+ * Model 2 uses an equal number of positive and negative results by adding an equal number of negative results into the data set
  * Accuracy of predicting positive(yes) healthy loan status is 99%, and predicted negative(no) high risk is 99%
  * Precision of Yes is 99%, the Precision of No 99%
  * Recall of Yes 99%, No 99%

 ---
 ## Summary